maebli/maebli.github.io/_posts/2021-02-17-raspberry-pi.markdown

 #### The Pi Pico Side of Things

 There is no debugging header which is compatible with an existing SWD debugger such as [10 pin header](https://www.segger.com/products/debug-probes/j-link/accessories/adapters/10-pin-needle-adapter/).
-The board exposes th SWDIO, SWDCLK and GND as reference on the far end of the board.
+The board exposes the SWDIO, SWDCLK and GND as reference on the far end of the board.
 SWO (Serial Wire Output) is not available for RP0240 as it is a feature of ARM M3 and above.
 The board will have to be powered, this can happen over USB, but will require at least two cables going to the board, which can become a bit of an annoyance.
 The documentation suggests to use a Raspberry Pi with jumper cables.
-I decided to make a little adapter pcb to the 10 pin Segger header.
+I decided to make a little adapter PCB to the 10 pin Segger header.
 The Vsys I made to be attached by a cable via a schottkey diode, as it is on the far end of the pico and I don't want to cover that space with pcb.

 ![](/assets/img/pico-hat-segger.png)

 #### The Pi Side of Things

-Next up we need to connect a debug probe either a Pi, [Segger](https://wiki.segger.com/Raspberry_Pi_Pico) or ST-Link (not sure if thats supported, will have to try it out).
+Next up we need to connect a debug probe either a Pi, [Segger](https://wiki.segger.com/Raspberry_Pi_Pico) or ST-Link (not sure if that's supported, will have to try it out).
 Lets start with the Pi and stay loyal to the eco system.
 The documentation has the following default pinout for the Pi when bitbanging the SWD interface using OpenOCD.

 | Raspberry Pi   |Raspberry Pi Pico |